Mutez Ahmed

 Dr.

-The primary objective of my research is to gain a comprehensive mechanistic understanding of the impact of atmospheric and edaphic drought on eco-physiological processes in crops, mainly maize and wheat.
+The primary objective of my research is to gain a comprehensive mechanistic understanding of the impact of atmospheric and edaphic drought on eco-physiological processes in crops as well as in trees.
 In this context, I especially aim at understanding the functionality of soil and plant hydraulic traits for improved water use under drought in various agro-ecological environments.
 Relevant traits include aboveground (e.g., plant canopy architecture, stomatal morphological properties) as well as belowground (e.g., root architecture and anatomy, root hairs and exudation, mycorrhization, soil hydraulic properties) properties and processes.

 Anna Sauer